benbyford/ai-ethics-framework/README.md

 # AI Ethics Framework

-*Ethical questions, risks and issues to think about to help create responsible AI products and services*.
+*Ethical questions, risks, issues, framework and tools to help create responsible AI products and services*.

-This is a non-exhaustive list of issues, questions and risks when trying to create an ethical / responsible AI service / product.
-This list and framework is a work in progress–get involved by creating issues and pull requests for this repo or contacting with us [hello@ethicalby.design](hello@ethicalby.design)
+This is a framework and non-exhaustive list of issues, questions and risks when trying to create an ethical / responsible AI service / product.
+This is a work in progress–get involved by creating issues and pull requests for this repo or contacting us [hello@ethicalby.design](hello@ethicalby.design).
+This was created in part by Ben Byford of [ethicalby.design](https://www.ethicalby.design).

 Framework docs:
 - [Framework](Framework.md)